j-yarbrough/j-yarbrough.github.io/src/writing.md

 If you would like to have Justin write something for you, you can [contact him.](/contact)

-{% accordiongroup "Writing Samples","2" %}
+{% accordiongroup "Writing Samples" %}

 {% accordion "3", "Nature" %}